Concordium/concordium.github.io/source/mainnet/net/guides/proofs.rst

 Proofs and revealing information
 ================================

 Some dApps or services may require you to prove that you are over a certain age, or that you reside in a specific range of countries or area without revealing your exact age or country of residence.
-You can choose whether you want to prove these :ref:`attributes<glossary-attribute>` to the dApp or service.
-The dApp or service uses a :ref:`zero knowledge proof<glossary-zero-knowledge-proof>` to request the attributes necessary for their service.
+You can choose whether you want to prove these :term:`attributes` to the dApp or service.
+The dApp or service uses a :term:`zero-knowledge proof` to request the attributes necessary for their service.
 This means that the dApp or service does not get any exact attributes, only proof that you live up to their requirements.

 .. image:: ../images/browser-wallet/zkp-one-attribute-ok.png
     :width: 75%